google/skia/site/user/api/SkImage_Reference.md

 appropriately aligned).
 Upon success the size written is returned, otherwise 0.

 <a href="#SkImage_getDeferredTextureImageData_dstColorSpace">dstColorSpace</a> is the <a href="undocumented#Color_Space">Color Space</a> of the surface where this texture will ultimately be used.
-If the method determines that mip-maps are needed, this helps determine the correct strategy for building them (gamma-correct or not).
+If the method determines that Mip_Map is needed, this helps determine the correct strategy for building them (gamma-correct or not).

 <a href="#SkImage_getDeferredTextureImageData_dstColorType">dstColorType</a> is the color type of the surface where this texture will ultimately be used.